 This Tuna Salad with Egg is simple to make and tastes great.
-It’s a high protein spin on the classic tuna salad recipe, and it’s so easy to make using ingredients from your pantry and fridge.
+With 29 grams of protein, it's a spin on the classic tuna salad recipe.
+It's so easy to make using ingredients from your pantry and fridge!

 Use it to make it into a tuna salad sandwich or dip veggies and crackers into it.
 There’s basically no wrong way to use this easy recipe!

 I happen to like tuna salad and I also like a classic egg salad.
 So basically, we’ve got the best of both worlds coming together in this easy recipe!